akingabramson/reading_drafts/node_demo/node_intro.md

 server.start();
 ```

-We are also going to wrap our server code in a function
+Wrap the server code in a function
-called `start`, which we are calling in the `index.js` file:
+called `start`, is now being called in the `index.js` file:

 ```javascript
 //server.js